Gojo-Bots/Gojo_Satoru/README.md

 ------>

-If you like the bot make sure to give a ⭐ __star__ ⭐ to theis respository and feel free to update and sending pull requests...
+If you like the bot make sure to give a ⭐ __star__ ⭐ to this respository and feel free to update and sending pull requests...

 ## Inspiration ✨
 `Not a particular inspiration inspired by many bots`